GarciaInes/Scrum-Mastering/Review/README.md

 [*Scrum Guide Review ref*] (https://scrumguides.org/scrum-guide.html#sprint-review)

 The Review is to inspect the outcome of the Sprint and determine future adaptations.
-The Scrum Team presents the results of their work to key stakeholders and progress toward the Product Goal is discussed, as naturally new ideas will emerge
+The Scrum Team presents the results of their work to key stakeholders and progress toward the Product Goal is discussed, as naturally new ideas will emerge.

+How the team presents the work matters, do it in demo mode rather than just verbal or slides.
+Actual functioning value delivered.
+It really helps digesting it and therefore support what the Review is about!

 #### There you have the why, the purpose.
 Now,